said702/Prototyp_HWR_Feedback/README.md

 | **n**     | Reset the prototype (clear internal state) |
 | **q**     | Quit the program |
 | **h**     | Show/Hide the on-screen help legend in the camera image |

+⚠️ **Note:** If the keyboard shortcuts do not work, click once inside the camera window to give it focus.